-The term 'Equity Financing' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Equity Financing' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Equity Financing refers to raising capital via selling shares within the enterprise itself.
 This comes down to selling an ownership stake in the corporation in order to come up with much needed funds for business enterprises.
 This type of financing could cover a wide array of different activities in both scope and scale.
 It might be only several thousand dollars which an entrepreneur raises from his family and friends.
 It could also be enormous IPOs initial public offerings that amount to literally billions of dollars and come from such household favorite names as Facebook and Google.